shiitake/Snip/README.md

 will not be found.
 If a track is currently playing when you start Snip you just have to push stop and Snip will find VLC.

+YOUTUBE (beta)
+===
+By choosing YouTube as a player all Chrome and Firefox tabs are cached.
+The first tab containing _" - YouTube"_ in the title and a speaker icon will be used.
+In case tabs or windows have changed just re-click on "YouTube" to reload cached tabs.

+_Current implementation (UI fetching, caching tabs) should be re-worked.
+I just don't know how yet._

 HOTKEYS
 =======
 * **Next Track:** Ctrl, Alt, ]